mxa256/TGNB_BreastCx_Screening/README.md

-# Transgender and Non-Binary (TGNB) Breast Cancer Screening Rates at Single Insitution
+# Transgender and Non-Binary (TGNB) Breast Cancer Screening Rates at a Single Insitution

 ## My contributions  <br>
 I performed a single institution analysis of breast cancer screening rates in transgender and non-binary patients.
 This work was published in the Annals of Surgical Oncology.
 [The link to the abstract and publication is here.](https://pubmed.ncbi.nlm.nih.gov/34704183/)